RoboticExplorationLab/RExHopper/ODriveSetup.md

 ```
 odrv0.config.dc_bus_overvoltage_trip_level = 25
 ```
-Or if using the batteries, use the number of cells * 4.25.
+Or if using the batteries, use the number of cells * 4.25 + 2.
+(Add a little extra in case the battery is filled up).
 ```
-odrv0.config.dc_bus_overvoltage_trip_level = 51
+odrv0.config.dc_bus_overvoltage_trip_level = 53
 ```
-Undervoltage Trip Level: Use the number of cells * 3.3.
+Undervoltage Trip Level: Use the number of cells * 3.6.

+3.3 V is the absolute minimum, but it's better to stop at 3.6 V.
 ```
-odrv0.config.dc_bus_undervoltage_trip_level = 39.6
+odrv0.config.dc_bus_undervoltage_trip_level = 43.2
 ```

-Max Positive Current: Use the C rating on your batteries.
+Max Positive Current: Use the C rating on your batteries divided by the number of ODrives being used.
+This is the current on the power supply side, so it's not necessarily going to match the current demanded by the motors.

+150C * 1.2 Ah / 5 = 36
 ```
-odrv0.config.dc_max_positive_current = 600  # 120 * 5
+odrv0.config.dc_max_positive_current = 36
 ```
 Max Negative Current and Max Regen Current: -1  and 0 if you do not have regen braking.

 If you do have regen braking, the highest value would be max charge rate * p count.
 Max charge rate should be found from the battery specifications, or you can use 1C to be safe...

-e.g. 1200 mAh 12S1P, Max Charge=5A -> 5 * 1 = 5
+12S1P, Max Charge=5A -> 5 * 1 = 5

 But, remember to divide by the number of ODrives you apply this to.
 Since there are 5 ODrives, that's 1A regen per...
 ```